networknext/next/README.md

 <br>

 Network Next is a network accelerator for multiplayer games.
-It reduces latency, jitter and packet loss for players.
+It works by monitoring player connections and sending game traffic across a network of relays when they have lower latency, packet loss or jitter than the default internet route.

 To use Network Next, your game must have a client/server architecture and use UDP for its network transport layer.